DevriX/Easy-Image-Gallery/readme.txt

 [Read This](http://sumobi.com/different-thumbnail-sizes-for-each-post-type-with-easy-image-gallery/ "Different thumbnail sizes for each post type with Easy Image Gallery")

 == Upgrade Notice ==
+The plugin ownership was transferred to DevriX.
+There are no functionality changes.
+We are going to work on a few version, adding some nice feature in the near feature, stay tuned! :)

 == Changelog ==

+= 1.2 =
+* Release date - Release date - January 26, 2017.
+* The plugin ownership was transferred to DevriX.
+We are going to maintain and update the plugin for now on :)

 = 1.1.5 =
 * Update Easy Image Gallery author